 - Gelato as a smooth, creamy texture that is much fluid and elastic in nature.
 Whereas, Ice-creams have a light and soft texture with a lower density.

-- Unlike Gelato, Ice-cream is mostly found to contain egg-yolk as a basic ingredient.
+- Unlike Gelato, Ice-cream is mainly found to contain egg yolk as an essential ingredient.

-- Gelato has a low butterfat content of up to just 4 to 9 percent.
-Whereas, the starting butterfat percentage of Ice-cream is 10, with an average of 14-25 percent.
+- Gelato has a low butterfat content of up to just 4 to 9 per cent.
+At the same time, the starting butterfat percentage of Ice-cream is 10, with an average of 14-25 per cent.

 - Gelato is churned at comparatively lower speeds to get the desired consistency.
 However, Ice-creams are churned at high speeds to infuse large amounts of whipped air into it.